cliftonh02/ruby-oop-inheritance/readme.md

   <br/>

   A class is a blueprint.
 An instance is an object generated from that blueprint.
-  * A class' name is capitalized (e.g., `Person`) and is a template for objects of that class.
+  * A class name is capitalized (e.g. `Person`) and is a template for objects of that class.
   * An instance is one specific object created using a class (e.g. `bob = Person.new("Bob", 10)`).
 </details>
 <br/>